geofrenzy/cordova-plugin-fencing-agent/README.md

                 "bool14": false,
                 "bool15": false
             },
+            /*
-            {//A Threshold Requirement is basically just an interval without "baseType": "THRESHOLD",
+                A threshold is basically just an interval with only one span.
+            */
+            {
+                "baseType": "THRESHOLD",
                 "lowerBound": 16,
                 "upperBound": 25,